dthuesen/rock-paper-scissors/README.md

 The game app has a mor or less individual styling on top of Angular Material 2.
 But if you want you can also download an un-styled version from branch "without_styling".
 But I think it is not the 'story' because routing was implemented with styling.
 So the entrance page (home) will maybe not be available.
 But on that page you miss only a headline and a button. ;)

+Please keep in mind the app styling is only for showing how this game could look more like a game but is has no responsiveness.

 ## Routes

 A router is implemented to navigate from the entrance page to the game.
 It is only a simple routerLink navigation.